lkovari/receipt-manager/frontend/receipt-manager/README.md

 ## Backend changes

 Every backend model change should run the following script to generate the models on frontend side

 - move to frontend/receipt-manager
 - npm run generate-api-service
 - dont forget to build (ng serve) or build for docker if it completed smoothly without errors you have a good chance, it will work on the deployed environment

 ## Docker related

 docker build -t receipt-manager . docker run -p 8080:80 receipt-manager
-tst: docker run -it receipt-manager sh   / # cd /usr/share/nginx/html
+tst: docker run -it receipt-manager sh / # cd /usr/share/nginx/ do not forget to set the basePath = 'https://receipt-manager-ji1r.onrender.com'; in the BaseService api.base.service.ts